BITSS-OPA/Tutorials/README.md

 #### Summary

-See the completed summaries for more clarification [Deworming Report](https://github.com/BITSS-OPA/Tutorials/blob/master/Summaries/Deworming/Deworm%20the%20World%20-%20summary)
+See the completed summaries for more clarification (for example: [Deworming Report](https://github.com/BITSS-OPA/Tutorials/blob/master/Summaries/Deworming/Deworm%20the%20World%20-%20summary))

 ### Deworming
 This folder contains summaries on deworming material and literature.